Frangipani Pavilion

 Landscape was an integral part of the overall design and is intended to be an extension of the architecture.
 We worked closely with a landscape architect to communicate the architectural intent and devise planting strategies that complement the significant gestures.
 The client’s love of Frangipani trees has seen many of these retained on boundary and some transplanted to the new courtyard as a focal point.
 The deciduous nature of this species allows engagement with warm winter sun, whilst protecting from the harsh summer light.
 Colourful flowers bring visual delight and fragrance to the space.
 The assemblage and selection of other plants have been designed to complement and reflect the subtle movements of water and wind.
 This sensual engagement with place is designed to facilitate an awareness and sense of well-being and calm.

-Awards - 2022 AIA Regional Commendation - Alterations and Additions
+2022 AIA Brisbane Regional Commendation - Alterations and Additions